matrix-org/matrix-spec-proposals/proposals/2967-api-scopes.md

 # MSC2967: API scope restriction

-When a user logs in with a Matrix client, it gives this client full access to their Matrix account.
+When a user signs in with a Matrix client, it currently gives this client full access to their Matrix account.

 This proposal introduces access scopes to allow restricting client access to only part(s) of the Matrix client API.

 ## Proposal

-The [MSC2964](https://github.com/matrix-org/matrix-doc/pull/2964) introduces the usage of OAuth 2.0 to authenticate against a Matrix server.
+[MSC2964](https://github.com/matrix-org/matrix-doc/pull/2964) introduces the usage of OAuth 2.0 for a client to authenticate against a Matrix homeserver.

-OAuth 2.0 grants have scopes associated to them and encourage to ask for user consent when a client asks for a new scope that was not granted before.
+OAuth 2.0 grants have scopes associated to them and provides a framework for obtaining user consent.

+The framework encourages the practise of obtaining additional use consent when a client asks for a new scope that was not granted previously.

-This MSC does not attempt to define all the scopes necessary to cover the whole API, but lays out a base for that.
+This MSC does not attempt to define all the scopes necessary to cover all Matrix APIs and use cases, but proposes the structure of a namespace and some specific scopes to cover existing use cases.

 Additionally it is proposed that a standard approach to error response representation is adopted across the API.
 This could replace the UIA based responses that exist on some API endpoints today.

 ### Scope format

-URN are widely used formats for OAuth 2.0 scopes.
-All scopes related to Matrix must therefore start with `urn:matrix:`.
+All scopes related to Matrix should start with `urn:matrix:`.

 Calls to the Matrix client API, excluding calls that need UIA, must be restricted by scopes prefixed by `urn:matrix:api:`.
 Calls to endpoints that currently need User-Interactive Authentication (UIA) must be restricted by scopes prefixed by `urn:matrix:sudo:`.